Trade Advice Document

 DO YOU HAVE THE RIGHT TO CHANGE YOUR MIND?

-This Act does not give you the right to change your mind about a service after you have made the contract.
-However, check with the trader to see if they have a policy that allows for cancellation.
+The CRA does not give you the right to change your mind about a service after you have made the contract.
+However, check with the trader to see whether they have a policy that allows for cancellation.

 WHAT IF YOUR STATUTORY RIGHTS ARE NOT MET?

-If a service is not carried out with reasonable care and skill, at a reasonable price, within a reasonable time or is not carried out in line with information said or written down, then the trader is in breach of contract.
+If a service is not carried out with reasonable care and skill, at a reasonable price and within a reasonable time, or is not carried out in line with information that was said or written down, then the trader is in breach of contract.
 This means that you are entitled to seek a legal remedy.
-This section explains the remedies that are available to you.
+We explain below what remedies are available to you.

 RIGHT TO REPEAT PERFORMANCE